DEVOTIONALS

 of theirs, but you find out later that they only know the person casually?

-Many of us know a large number of people (some who don’t know who us),
+Many of us know a lot of people (including some who don’t even know us),

 but that doesn’t mean we are ‘good friends’ with them.
 When we are good